 “That was a moment for me.
 I couldn’t believe that my story mattered.”

-In 2019, the Warren “Billy” Cherry Scholarship Fund plans to award a total of $100,000 to successful applicants.
-In honor of its 25th anniversary, individual tuition grants will increase to $6,000 for full-time students, and to $3,000 for part-time students.
-Other finalists will receive increased text book grants of $1,500 (full-time) and $750 (part-time)
+In 2019, the Warren “Billy” Cherry Scholarship Fund awarded a total of $100,000 to successful applicants.
+In honor of its 25th anniversary, individual tuition grants increased to $6,000 for full-time students, and to $3,000 for part-time students.
+Other finalists received increased text book grants of $1,500 (full-time) and $750 (part-time)

 Watch the Documentary